-Rigetti Computing, Inc. operates as an integrated systems company.
-The company builds quantum computers and the superconducting quantum processors that power them.
-Its machines are integrated into various public, private, or hybrid clouds through its Quantum Cloud Services platform.
-The company was founded in 2013 and is based in Berkeley, California.
+Rigetti Computing, Inc. operates as a full-stack quantum computing enterprise.
+This company develops and manufactures both quantum computers and the crucial superconducting quantum processors that enable their operation.
+Its sophisticated machines are made accessible through diverse cloud environments—public, private, or hybrid—via its specialized Quantum Cloud Services platform.
+The firm was established in 2013 and has its headquarters in Berkeley, California.

 Revenue & Net Income Trend